 Steve believes in the people, the process, and the tools of publishing.
 He has seen technology leverage the skills of capable people with speed and quality as never before in the history of the written word.
 Steve believes that we can use these tools to manage our work, clarify our communications, and produce great books with less heartache and stress.
 Steve’s been working in the publishing industry since the cutting edge of technology meant improving the rubylith and the red tape.

 Bill Kasdorf is General Editor of The Columbia Guide to Digital Publishing and Vice President of Apex Content Solutions, a leading supplier of consulting, data conversion, editorial, production, and content enhancement services to publishers and other organizations worldwide.
 Past President of the Society for Scholarly Publishing (SSP), Bill has led seminars and spoken widely for publishing industry organizations such as SSP, O’Reilly TOC, NISO, BISG, IDPF, AAP, AAUP, ALPSP, STM, Seybold Seminars, and the Library of Congress.
-He currently serves on the IDPF Working Group updating the EPUB standard (and is coordinator of its Metadata Subgroup); the IDEAlliance working group developing the nextPub source format for magazines and other design- and feature-rich publications (chairing its nextPub-to-EPUB Mapping Committee);...
+He currently serves on the IDPF Working Group updating the EPUB standard (and is coordinator of its Metadata Subgroup); the IDEAlliance working group developing the nextPub source format for magazines and other design- and feature-rich publications...
 Read More.

 From 1938 to 1993 I was part of the team that developed and brought the IBM product BookManager to the market.
 BookManagerbuilt an e-book using the GML usd to create IBM manuals and, using the GML tagging, created a navigable and searchable e-book.